Jorge Artiles Montero

 Jorge Artiles Montero, 70, of Hialeah Gardens, Florida, passed away on Wednesday, March 18, 2026.
 Born on June 14, 1955, in La Habana, Cuba, Jorge lived a life defined by courage, devotion, and an unwavering love for his family.

 Jorge's path to freedom was forged in the crucible of political resistance.
 As a political prisoner who found solidarity and lifelong friendships within the walls that confined him, he carried both the scars of sacrifice and the unshakeable bonds of brotherhood.
 When he finally reached the shores of the United States, he embraced this country with a fierce and abiding gratitude.
 Known for his passionate personality, he was a tireless worker, a devoted family man, and a loyal friend.
-His joys were simple and sincere: good company, the freedom of riding his motorcycle, and the peace of the beach where the ocean's call never faded.
+His joys were simple and sincere: good company, dancing, the freedom of riding his motorcycle, and the peace of the beach.

 Above all, Jorge took immense pride in the family he built.
-He is lovingly survived by his daughters Claudia Arroyo and Viviana Artiles; their mother, Mercedes Artiles; sons-in-law Gregory Arroyo and Alexander Arbelaez; grandchildren Eleanor, Samuel, and Ophelia Arroyo; his mother, Caridad Montero; brothers Ramon and Vicente Artiles; sister Lourdes Artiles; cherished surrogate brothers Antonio Diaz and Joaquin Leal; and a host of beloved nieces and nephews.
+He is survived by his daughters Claudia Arroyo and Viviana Artiles; their mother, Mercedes Artiles; sons-in-law Gregory Arroyo and Alexander Arbelaez; grandchildren Eleanor, Samuel, and Ophelia Arroyo; his mother, Caridad Montero; brothers Ramon and Vicente Artiles; sister Lourdes Artiles; brothers forged in friendship, Antonio Diaz and Joaquin Leal; and a host of beloved nieces and nephews.

 Jorge Artiles Montero, de 70 años, residente de Hialeah Gardens, Florida, falleció el miércoles 18 de marzo de 2026.
 Nacido el 14 de junio de 1955 en La Habana, Cuba, Jorge vivió una vida definida por el coraje, la devoción y un amor inquebrantable por su familia.

 El camino de Jorge hacia la libertad se forjó en el crisol de la resistencia política.
 Como preso político que encontró solidaridad y amistades para toda la vida dentro de los muros que lo confinaron, cargó consigo tanto las cicatrices del sacrificio como los lazos inquebrantables de la hermandad.
 Cuando finalmente llegó a las costas de los Estados Unidos, abrazó este país con una gratitud feroz y perdurable.
 Conocido por su personalidad apasionada, fue un trabajador incansable, un hombre de familia devoto y un amigo leal.
-Sus alegrías eran simples y sinceras: la buena compañía, la libertad de andar en su motocicleta y la paz de la playa donde la llamada del océano nunca se desvanecía.
+Sus alegrías eran simples y sinceras: la buena compañía, bailando, la libertad de andar en su motocicleta y la paz de la playa.

 Por encima de todo, Jorge se sentía inmensamente orgulloso de la familia que construyó.
-Le sobreviven con amor sus hijas Claudia Arroyo y Viviana Artiles; su madre, Mercedes Artiles; yernos Gregory Arroyo y Alexander Arbelaez; nietos Eleanor, Samuel y Ophelia Arroyo; su madre, Caridad Montero; hermanos Ramon y Vicente Artiles; hermana Lourdes Artiles; queridos hermanos del alma Antonio Diaz y Joaquin Leal; y numerosos sobrinos y sobrinas.
+Le sobreviven con amor sus hijas Claudia Arroyo y Viviana Artiles; Mercedes Artiles, madre de sus hijas; yernos Gregory Arroyo y Alexander Arbelaez; nietos Eleanor, Samuel y Ophelia Arroyo; su madre, Caridad Montero; hermanos Ramon y Vicente Artiles; hermana Lourdes Artiles; queridos hermanos del alma Antonio Diaz y Joaquin Leal; y numerosos sobrinos y sobrinas.

 Private Mass in Honor of Jorge Artiles Montero